Credit rating agency: Conflict of interest

 A small number of arrangers of structured finance products—primarily investment banks—drive a large amount of business to the ratings agencies, and thus have a much greater potential to exert undue influence on a rating agency than a single corporate debt issuer.

 A 2013 Swiss Finance Institute study of structured debt ratings from S&P, Moody's, and Fitch found that agencies provide better ratings for the structured products of issuers that provide them with more overall bilateral rating business.
 This effect was found to be particularly pronounced in the run-up to the subprime mortgage crisis.
 Alternative accounts of the agencies' inaccurate ratings before the crisis downplay the conflict of interest factor and focus instead on the agencies' overconfidence in rating securities, which stemmed from faith in their methodologies and past successes with subprime securitizations.

-In the wake of the global financial crisis, various legal requirements were introduced to increase the transparency of structured finance ratings.
+As a result of the 2008 financial crisis, various legal requirements were introduced to increase the transparency of structured finance ratings.
 The European Union now requires credit rating agencies to use an additional symbol with ratings for structured finance instruments in order to distinguish them from other rating categories.